-It is worth emphasizing that patterns involving a single repetition (i.e. a total of two iterations) in a single position is common in ASL, but as a nominal marker.
+It is worth emphasizing that patterns involving a single repetition (i.e. a total of two iterations) in a single position is common in ASL to mark nominal (as opposed to verbal) category, without plural implications.
 The plural cases we will consider usually involve at least three iterations, but even when they involve just two, they sharply differ from repetition-qua-nominal marker in involving space.